sathiyavenkatesh9086/Bot/README.md

 ## Node JS

-- Node JS is the backend used here.Node.js is an open source server environment.
+- Node JS is the backend used here.

+- Node.js is an open source server environment.

 - Node.js runs on various platforms Windows, Linux, Unix etc.